 At such a level students attend mandatory work safety courses - both general safety recommendation at work and specific mechanic and electrical risk training, but, given their young age, they are not usually trained as EiP (electrically instructed person) and they cannot work with high voltage batteries or circuits.
 Because of those restrictions, it is not possible to have students work at power circuits, electrical insulation of EV/HEV, at HV batteries or at e-vehicle charging or de-charging.

-On the other hand, electrical simulation panels for specific didactic or training purposes can be used to manage control units in cars through a system of sensors and switches.
+On the other hand, electrical diagnostic tools such as, in this example, Texa Edu Axone Nemo2 software, are suitable for specific didactic or training purposes to manage control units of cars.